ParameterizedBuilds/parameterized-builds/README.md

 * `Required Build Permission` will restrict who can trigger a Jenkins job using the repository permissions
   * This is only available on manual triggers
 * `PR Destination Filter` functions identically to `Ref Filter` but on the branch being merged into
-* `Ignore Committers` list of user names separated by comma (,) Commits from any of these specified users will be ignored and will not trigger any builds
+* `Ignore Committers` list of bitbucket user names separated by new line, Commits from any of these specified users will be ignored and will not trigger any builds
   * This is only available on push event triggers
-* `Ignore Commits With String` If a commit message contains this configured string in it, that commit will be ignored and will not trigger any builds
+* `Ignore Commits With String` If a commit message contains this configured string in it, that commit will be ignored and will not trigger any builds.
+Uses java regex syntax
   * This is only available on push event triggers

 #### Link your bitbucket server account to Jenkins